Global Assembly demands climate action

-The Global Assembly, supported by the UN and more than 100 organisations worldwide, is the first global citizens' assembly.
-The organisers hope that its results could bring about a breakthrough in the international climate negotiations, which since 2015 have been about setting the "rules" for implementing the Paris Climate Agreement.
+The Global Assembly, supported by the UN and more than 100 organisations worldwide, was the first global citizens' assembly.
+The organisers hoped that its results could bring about a breakthrough in the international climate negotiations, which since 2015 have been about setting the "rules" for implementing the Paris Climate Agreement.

-"For too long, the international climate debate has been dominated by powerful minorities," says Rich Wilson, founder of the citizen participation initiative Involve.
+"For too long, the international climate debate has been dominated by powerful minorities," said Rich Wilson, founder of the citizen participation initiative Involve.
 "That has to end.
 The Global Assembly is the greatest experiment in global democracy ever attempted.
-It's an ambitious undertaking that matches the crisis we face.
+It's an ambitious undertaking that matches the crisis we face".

 Large-scale plans to overhaul global democracy